 The estimated liabilities are reduced to reflect the anticipated participation of other potentially responsible parties in those instances where it is probable that such parties are legally responsible and financially capable of paying their respective shares of relevant costs.
 For sites that involve formal actions subject to joint and several liability, these actions have formal agreements in place to apportion the liability.
 The Company's potential future obligations for environmental contingencies related to facilities acquired in the 2001 Van Leer Industrial Packaging acquisition may, under certain circumstances, be reduced by insurance coverage and seller cost sharing provisions.
 In connection with that acquisition, the Company was issued a 10-year term insurance policy, which insures the Company against environmental contingencies unidentified at the acquisition date, subject to a \$50.0 million aggregate self-insured retention.
-Liability for this first \$50.0 million of unidentified environmental contingencies is shared 70% by the seller and 30% by the Company if such contingency is identified within 10 years following the acquisition date.
-The Company is liable for identified environmental contingencies at the acquisition date up to an aggregate \$10.0 million, and thereafter the liability is shared 70% by the Company and 30% by the seller.
+Liability for this first \$50.0 million of unidentified environmental contingencies is shared 70% by the seller and 30% by the Company if such contingencies at the acquisition date up to an aggregate \$10.0 million, and thereafter the liability is shared 70% by the Company and 30% by the Seller.